-When Ford introduced the Mustang back in 1964, the sticker price was $2,368.
-You could get yourself the convertible model for just a few dollars more, $2,814.
+When Ford introduced the Mustang in 1964, the sticker price was $2,368.
+You could get the convertible model for just a few more dollars, $2,814.

 Why does it cost so much more today than in 1964?